KSUH: Gone country

-Puyallup Valley Broadcasting Company acquired KAYE from Wilson and Jackson in April 1953.
+Puyallup Valley Broadcasting Company acquired KPUY from Wilson and Jackson in April 1953, and changed the call sign to KAYE on July 1, 1954.
 This proved short-lived as by 1957 the broadcast license had been transferred to Henry Perozzo's Radio Station KAYE, Inc.

 The sale by Radio Station KAYE, Inc., to KAYE Broadcasters, Inc., was completed on March 27, 1966.
-The station continued the country & western music format even after a 1974 change in call sign to KUPY.
+The station continued the country & western music format even after the call sign was changed to KUPY on December 11, 1973.
 KUPY was owned then by local sports legend Bud Blair who was the voice of Puyallup High School sports as well as Pacific Lutheran University.
 Radio veteran Bill Glass lists this station as his first radio job.

-In July 1978, KAYE Broadcasters, Inc., reached an agreement to sell this station to Shortsleeve Broadcasting, Inc. The deal was approved by the FCC on July 3, 1978, and the transaction was consummated on October 12, 1978.
+In July 1978, KAYE Broadcasters, Inc., reached an agreement to sell this station to Shortsleeve Broadcasting, Inc. The deal was approved by the Federal Communications Commission (FCC) on July 3, 1978, and the transaction was consummated on October 12, 1978.
 The station aired a country & western music format with weekly specialty shows, including one in the German language and one on Native American issues.
+Shortsleeve changed the call sign to KRPM on January 4, 1979.

-In October 1981, Shortsleeve Broadcasting, Inc., contracted to sell KUPY to Monroe Enterprises, Inc. The deal was approved by the FCC on December 11, 1981.
-The new owners had the Federal Communications Commission change the station's call sign to KJUN on December 23, 1981.
+In October 1981, Shortsleeve Broadcasting, Inc., contracted to sell KRPM to Monroe Enterprises, Inc. The deal was approved by the FCC on December 11, 1981.
+The new owners had the FCC change the station's call sign to KJUN on December 23, 1981.

 In June 1986, Monroe Enterprises, Inc., announced a deal to sell KJUN to 777 Broadcasting, Inc. The deal was approved by the FCC on August 15, 1986, and the transaction was consummated on September 5, 1986.

 In June 1990, 777 Broadcasting, Inc., agreed to sell this station to Joy Broadcasting, Inc. The deal was approved by the FCC on August 1, 1990, and the transaction was consummated on October 31, 1990.
 In 1992, the station's classic country format was linked up as a network, with stations KJUN-FM, KWYZ in Everett, KENU in Enumclaw, KLDY in Olympia and KBLV in Bellevue simulcasting it.
 The network would be disbanded in early 1996 due to financial issues, with all stations being put up for sale.
 Joy Broadcasting bought KJUN, and would continue the classic country format.
 As part of a rebranding of the station's format as "The Cowboy", Joy had the FCC change the station's call sign to KKBY on August 16, 1996.